UJWALGUPTA/vegasVault/README.md

 ## 💡 Our Solution

-APT Casino addresses these problems by offering:
+VegasVault addresses these problems by offering:

 - **Provably Fair Gaming**: Powered by Pyth Entropy